podenv/podenv/docs/tutorials/create.md

 Next we see how to add capabilities.

-## Activate the terminal capability
+## Start a shell with the terminal capability

 It is often useful to get a shell terminal in a container.
 We can add the `terminal` capability by using the `--terminal` command line argument: